TanishkaMarrott/Integrating-AWS-IAM-Access-Analyzer-in-a-CI-CD-Pipeline/README.md

   - **<ins>--> Automates build and test.</ins>** Compiles the source code, bundles up all necessary libraries + exec code into a shippable package</ins>, or yeah, you may also call it an 'artifact.'

 - CodePipeline  </br>
-  - 'Our orchestrator'.
-Integrates all of the services cohesively. </br>
+  - Orchestrates, Integrates all of the services cohesively. </br>
    <ins>Automates software releases</ins>, deployments = quicker + more frequent + reliable.

 - CloudFormation </br>